reduxjs/redux/docs/FAQ.md

 * Solving a performance issue caused by too frequent updates of some part of the state, when confirmed by profiling the app.
 * Isolating a Redux app as a component in a bigger application, in which case you might want to create a store per root component instance.

-However, creating new stores shouldn’t be your first instinct, especially if you come from Flux background.
+However, creating new stores shouldn’t be your first instinct, especially if you come from a Flux background.
 Try reducer composition first, and only use multiple stores if it doesn’t solve your problem.

 Similarly, while you *can* reference your store instance by importing it directly, this is not a recommended pattern in Redux.
 If you create a store instance and export it from a module, it will become a singleton.
 This means it will be harder to isolate a Redux app as a component of a larger app, if this is ever necessary, or to enable server rendering, because on the server you want to create separate store instances for every request.